Loading...

 macOS DMG

-Apple Silicon (M1–M4 Ultra) and Intel.
+Apple Silicon (M1–M4 Ultra) with native Metal + MLX.
 Drag to Applications — Parley appears in your menu bar.
-Signed and notarized.

 Windows NSIS

-CUDA and Vulkan GPU builds with per-architecture artifacts.
+One installer for every NVIDIA GPU — GTX 10 series through RTX 50 series.
 System tray launcher matching the macOS menu bar app.

 * Nodes must be on the same LAN or subnet.
 No internet required.